Determining the Value of Public Transit Service

 Some impacts can be considered in multiple categories, so it is important to avoid double-counting.
 For example, productivity gains from more accessible land use can be counted as land use benefits or economic benefits, but not both.
 Some impacts are economic transfers rather than net gains.
 It is important to identify their full effects.
 For example, from a local perspective, federal grants can be considered a net economic gain, since the money originates from elsewhere, but at a national level these are economic transfers, resources shifted from one area to another.
 Similarly, taxes and fares are economic transfers, costs to those who pay, and benefits to those who gain the revenue.
 Both types of impacts should be considered in economic evaluation.

-Transit Level-Of-Service (LOS) refers to the convenience, comfort and security of transit travel as experienced by users (Phillips, Karachepone and Landis, 2001; Kittleson & Associates, 2003a and 2003b; Litman, 2007).
+Transit Level-Of-Service (LOS) refers to the convenience, comfort and security of transit travel as experienced by users (Kittleson & Associates 2013; Litman 2007; TRB 2013; Elias and Parks 2013).
 Level-Of-Service (LOS) ratings, typically from A (best) to F (worst), are widely used in transport planning to evaluate problems and potential solutions.
 Such ratings systems can be used identify problems, establish Performance Indicators and targets, evaluate potential solutions, compare locations, and track trends.
 They can also be used for travel demand modeling, to identify the types of improvements that could increase transit ridership.

-Table 2 lists Level-of-Service rating factors.
-The Florida Department of Transportation (FDOT, 2007) developed the LOSPLAN computer program to automate these calculations.
+Table 3 lists Level-of-Service rating factors.
+The Florida Department of Transportation (FDOT 2007) developed the LOSPLAN computer program to automate these calculations.

 Feature |